edgeofspace/direwolf/README.md

 ## Additional Configuration Options ##

-There are several additional options that should be used within one's direwolf.conf configuration file for specifying database connections, etc..
-A quick example:
+There are several additional options that should be appended to one's direwolf.conf configuration file for specifying database connections, etc..
+For example:

+    ..
+    ..
+    ..
     INSTANCE 0
     PGUSER dbusername
     PGPASSWORD dbpassword